Bulimia nervosa in children

 Bulimia leads people to have frequent episodes of binge eating followed by “purging” or attempting to stop gaining weight.
 Children often “purge” by making themselves vomit.
 They may also take laxatives to promote a bowel movement or do excessive amounts of exercise.

-What are the signs and symptoms of Pediatric Bulimia Nervosa?
+What are the signs and symptoms of bulimia nervosa in children?

 Bulimia can be hard to recognize, because children with bulimia are usually average weight for their age.
 But they often have particular habits and behaviors.
 They may also have health problems as a result of frequently binging on food and vomiting or using laxatives to empty their stomach.